Sew In Weft Method vs. Other Methods

 • Wash gently (focus on the scalp, avoid rubbing the wefts)

-• Use sulfate-free products to prevent drying out the braids
+• Use sulfate-free products4 to prevent drying out the braids

 • Avoid excessive heat to prevent dryness